“Forces beyond your control can take away everything you possess except one thing, your freedom to choose how you will respond to the situation.”

 Unhealthy control is often characterized by extremes.
 As my client Josh says about his drinking.
 “It’s all or nothing”.
 He sees that his control is either 1/ Rigid control 2/ No control.
 He, like many others lacks flexibility regarding control.
-This, in turn, relates to problems with anxiety, stress, anger management, codependency and depression.
+This, in turn, relates to problems with anxiety symptoms, stress management, , anger issues, codependent relationships and signs of depression.
 This rigidity and these subsequent problems, are learned in families, often alcoholic families.

 Unhealthy control is also characterized by trying to control others.
 So when Jill told me about trying to control her alcoholic husband, she mentioned the means she went to do this: hiding his alcohol, spying on him when he went out, questioning his friends and seeking out groups for him.
 None of these worked.
 But she kept trying for years and possessed by her codependency, this became her life’s mission.
 To move from unhealthy to healthy control involves knowing what is controllable and what isn’t.

 Victor Frankl in his wonderful book ‘Man’s Search for Meaning’ looks at the question of control.
 Frankl, a psychiatrist, found himself powerless as a prisoner in Auschwitz.
 He lost all control of what happened to him.
+He saw that many of the prisoners around him could not tolerate this.
+They showed signs of depression, had severe anxiety attacks and suffered from trauma.
 Nevertheless he realized he had control of what lay inside him.
 He could control his feelings, his perceptions, his thoughts and how he faced everything around him.

 Frankl’s message is that ultimate control lies within.
 We can begin by facing and understanding who we are.
 As a result, we can learn to control how we feel and react to all that is around us.
 Jill realized she couldn’t control her husband’s drinking.
 She was then able to see that she had options.
 She could choose to stay or leave.
 Josh also started to understand himself better.
 He became more flexible and successful in dealing with his alcoholism.